Florida’s craft breweries headed to state capitol to lobby law makers to help keep industry growing

-TALLAHASSEE, Fla. — Florida’s craft breweries are making it a goal to grow the industry and by doing that they’ll need legislative support.
+TALLAHASSEE, Fla. — Florida’s craft breweries are making it a goal to grow the industry, and to do that, that they’ll need legislative support.

 Matthew Dahm, legislative chair for the Florida Brewers Guild, gave some examples of the group's efforts.